QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 - exec()
     - useful when you want to run a program that is different from the calling program
     - given the name of an executable (e.g., wc), and some arguments (e.g., p3.c)
-    - it loads code &s tatic data from that executable and overwrites its current code segment & current static data) with it
+    - it loads code & static data from that executable and overwrites its current code segment & current static data) with it
     - heap & stack & other memory re-initialized
     - transforms the currently running program (formerly p3) into a different running program (wc)
     - After the exec() in the child, it is almost as if p3.c never ran